MiDataInt/mdi/docs/job_config_files.md

-Using this approach, you can can perform initial processing tasks with a first pipeline and continue with further processing with a second (or third...) pipeline, all with the convenience of shared variables and single mdi commands.
+Using this approach, you can can perform initial processing tasks with a first pipeline and continue with further processing with a second (or third...) pipeline, all with the convenience of shared variables and mdi commands.